Cloudify-PS/exl-vault-poc/README.md

 Each node type has information about the resource in its _resource_config_ property of _cloudify.types.vault.Secret_ type.
 For more details please refer to the [plugin.yaml](https://github.com/ahmadiesa-abu/cloudify-vault-plugin/blob/exl_changes/plugin.yaml) file of the plugin.
 _use_external_resource_ property provides information if secrets already exist in the Vault (if `False`, plugin will create the secret).
-Object _client_config_ provides information about Vault server and its connection.
+Object _client_config_ deliver information about Vault server and its connection.
 It is specified in _cloudify.types.vault.ClientConfig_ data type.
+Object _executor_user_config_ provides information about user which is responsible for secrets management (creation, deleting - only this user can view the value of secrets)

 If plugin should use a [local API token](https://www.vaultproject.io/api-docs/auth/token) for secrets reading, the value of _use_api_client_token_ must be `True` (by default it is `False`).
 When _use_api_client_token_ is `True`, the master token specified in _cloudify.types.vault.ClientConfig_ is used to generate a local API token with ttl equal to 90s.
 You can also specify the vault API token policies under _client_token_policies_ which is a list object.